Azure/azure-orbital-integration/README.md

-# Project
+# Azure Orbital Integration
-Azure Orbital Integration is a solution that enables end users to easily deploy all downstream components necessary to receive and process binary data from [NASA's Aqua Earth-Observing Satellite](https://aqua.nasa.gov/) via [Azure Orbital ground station as a Serivce (GSaaS)](https://docs.microsoft.com/en-us/azure/orbital/overview).
-This solution contains self start scripts for the tcp-to-blob component (provides an endpoint to receive binary data), Aqua processing VM component (provides a place to consume and run RT-STPS and IPOPP) and the optional central logging component (brings logs from all components to a single place)
+Azure Orbital Integration is a solution that enables end users to easily deploy all downstream components necessary to receive and process direct broadcast data from [NASA's Aqua Earth-Observing Satellite](https://aqua.nasa.gov/) using [Azure Orbital Ground Station(AOGS)](https://docs.microsoft.com/en-us/azure/orbital/overview).
+This solution provides self-start scripts to create an endpoint to receive data from the ground station (tcp-to-blob component), deploy a virtual machine to process Aqua data using NASA tools (processing VM component) and an optionally bring logs from all components to a single place (central logging component).

 # Overview
 ![Azure Orbital Integration Diagram](./docs/images/diagram.png)